Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 You can explore most of the island’s northern part, as well as a few inland and southern cities in roughly one week.

-The itinerary below takes eight days, with the possibility of skipping a few steps if you only have six or seven days in Sardinia instead.
+The itinerary below takes eight days, with the possibility of skipping a few parts of this itinerary if you only have six or seven days in Sardinia instead.

 Anything less than six days would mean rushing through without really taking time to enjoy your trip, and where’s the fun in that?